 Your accommodation: Horizon by SkyCity

 The latest addition to the SkyCity line of hotels is an effortless blend of cutting edge design and distinct kiwi touches.
 With air bridges connecting you to the International Convention Centre and the SkyCity entertainment zone you can choose to relax or explore.
-The iconic Sky Tower and the viaduct harbour is right on your doorstep in this centrally located luxury hotel.We have an extensive range of late model cars and 4WD vehicles from the top suppliers.
-See the range here or chat with your consultant about special requests such as vehicle type, size or features.
+The iconic Sky Tower and the viaduct harbour is right on your doorstep in this centrally located luxury hotel.Choose a car to best suit your needs from our fantastic rental car range.
+From compact economy, hatchbacks to prestige SUVs.
+Find out all you need to know about rental car hire in New Zealand with our helpful FAQ's.

 The drive south from Auckland takes you into the rolling farmland and rich dairy pastures of the Waikato, before arriving in the limestone hills of the Waitomo countryside, which is home to a huge underground network of caves.